amora324/mp3-player/README.md

 MP3 player made with Python, Tkinter, and Pygame.

 Icons by nawicon:
-<a href="https://www.flaticon.com/free-icons/volume" title="volume icons">Volume icons created by nawicon - Flaticon</a>
+<a href="https://www.flaticon.com/authors/nawicon" title="nawicons">Volume icons created by nawicon - Flaticon</a>